TritonDataCenter/sdc-cloudapi/docs/index.md

 Allows you to provision an instance.

 If you do not specify a name, CloudAPI will generate a random one for you.
+If you have enabled Triton CNS on your account, this name will also be used in DNS to refer to the new instance (and must therefore consist of DNS-safe characters only).

 Your instance will initially be not available for login (Triton must provision and boot it); you can poll [GetMachine](#GetMachine) for its status.
 When the